bibekanandadatta/JHU-Dissertation-Template/README.md

 > [!NOTE]
 >
 > This template is not available on Overleaf Gallery as it takes time to release any updates made by me and especially does not endorse making small patches or updates.
-This is also not available as a class on CTAN since it will require the user to access to the most updated version of LaTeX distribution and frequent updates will be difficult.
+This is also not available as a class on CTAN since it will require the user to have access to the most updated version of LaTeX distribution and frequent updates will be difficult.

 > [!TIP]
 >